 Experts say DEET isn't particularly effective against black flies, gnats, biting flies, fleas and mites - but those insects usually don't carry potentially fatal diseases.
 According to the World Health Organization (WHO), DEET is the "best available product, repelling a wide variety of insects, ticks and mites and generally lasting longer than the other repellents."
 However, the safety of DEET has been debated on and off for years.

 The EPA conducted a safety review in 1998 and concluded that DEET doesn't pose a health risk when used according to the application directions.
-However, the American Academy of Pediatrics (AAP) recommends not using products containing DEET on infants younger than 2 months old and not exceeding a concentration of 30 percent DEET on children above that age.
+However, the American Academy of Pediatrics recommends against using products containing DEET on infants younger than 2 months old and not exceeding a concentration of 30 percent DEET on children above that age.
 Canada recommends using less than 10 percent DEET on children under 12.

 Even though DEET passes muster with the EPA, there's plenty of consumer skepticism regarding its safety.
 After all, DEET can melt plastic and some fabrics, and some studies have shown high concentrations of the chemical to cause neurological damage in mice.
 It also has a strong chemical smell and needs to be washed off after returning indoors to prevent prolonged skin absorption.

 Public health experts recommend using extended-duration DEET if you might be exposed to insect-borne disease like malaria, but for a summer outdoor picnic or hike in less risky areas, insect repellents containing DEET alternatives are effective.
 The Environmental Protection Agency has a useful search tool to help you decide which type of repellent best suits your needs.